 The best way to prepare for the reading portion of your DELF A1 exam is to read regularly in French.
 We publish many French articles and transcripts on a variety of topics in our Bilingual Reader, where you can read the text in French and click on any phrase to see the English translation as well as related grammar lessons:

 You can also borrow or buy French readers or children's books, and look for French websites that use relatively simple language, such as sites for children (e.g., 1 jour 1 actu), shopping, travel, or entertainment.
 Regular reading will help you learn new grammar and vocabulary, which will help you with the other language skills as well

 Try these online exercises from one of our Education Partners here at Learn French With Alexa and Kwiziq: A1 reading comprehension.

 - Write about daily life in the form of a postcard, email, photo captions, etc.

 Be sure to answer only what's being asked, and remember to proofread what you write.
 Pay particular attention to spelling and accents.

-Try writing a few sentences about your daily routine: wake up, get dressed, go to work, etc., and then post it on an online forum such as Lang-8 to request corrections from native French speakers.
+You can also try writing a few sentences about your daily routine: wake up, get dressed, go to work, etc., and then post it on an online forum such as Hi-Native to request corrections from native French speakers.

 20 minutes / 25 points